tom-seddon/sdl3_tls_leak/README.md

 Then load `build/sdl3_tls_leak.sln` into VS2019.

-Then build Debug x64 and run.
+Build Debug x64.

+Connect USB-type Xbox 360 controller to PC, or connect Xbox Series X controller to PC with USB cable.

+Run in debugger.

-Note memory leaks in output window.
+Note (hopefully!) memory leaks in output window.